hupe13/extensions-leaflet-map-testing/README.md

 Activate the plugin through the 'Plugins' screen in WordPress.
 Prerequisites are <a href="https://wordpress.org/plugins/leaflet-map/">Leaflet Map</a> and <a href="https://wordpress.org/plugins/extensions-leaflet-map/">Extensions for Leaflet Map</a>.
+If it doesn't work, use the <a href="https://github.com/hupe13/extensions-leaflet-map">Github version</a>.

 <h2>geojson popup on mouseover</h2>